 2017 – today

 After another update, the letters were squeezed at the edges.
-Changing the proportions didn’t affect the style because, otherwise, nothing changed.
-The creators of the logo tried to modernize the design while maintaining its recognizability.
+Changing the proportions didn’t affect the style, because nothing else changed.
+The logo’s creators tried to modernize the design while maintaining its recognizability.

 Font and Colors

 Balenciaga’s typography comes in a variety of fonts.
-In one of the earliest versions, it was an analog of Urbano Expanded from FontSite Inc. A typeface was used, vaguely similar to Bw Modelica Expanded Bold from Branding With Type and Ultine Normal Demi from Insigne Design.
+One of the earliest versions was an analog of Urbano Expanded from FontSite Inc. The typeface resembled Bw Modelica Expanded Bold from Branding With Type and Ultine Normal Demi from Insigne Design.
 The modern wordmark is in the Utah Condensed Bold font, inspired by lettering on public transport.
-Designer Demna Gvasalia changed it slightly to adapt it to the logo of the fashion house.
+Designer Demna Gvasalia slightly changed it to better fit the fashion house’s logo.

 The color scheme, in turn, was not so varied.
-It always contained black as the foreground and white as the background.
-A simple combination emphasizes the aristocracy and good taste of the brand.
+It always contained black in the foreground and white in the background.
+A simple combination emphasizes the brand’s aristocracy and good taste.